Appeals and Referrals

 Instead of making a decision on a complaint, the Press Ombudsman may exercise his discretion to refer a complaint directly to the Press Council for decision.
 The Chair of the Press Council may then activate a sub-committee of the Council to consider the complaint and make a decision.

-Either party to a complaint can appeal a substantive decision of the Press Ombudsman, or a decision of a sub-committee of the Press Council when the Press Ombudsman has exercised his power to refer a complaint directly to the Press Council, on one or more of the following grounds:
+Either party to a complaint can appeal a substantive decision of the Press Ombudsman, or a decision of a sub-committee of the Press Council when the Press Ombudsman has exercised his power to refer a complaint directly to the Press Council, on one or both of the following grounds:

 (i) The procedures followed in making the decision were not in accordance with the published procedures for submitting and considering complaints.

-(iii) That there has been an error in the Press Ombudsman’s or Press Council sub-committee’s application of the Principles of the Code of Practice.
+(ii) That there has been an error in the Press Ombudsman’s or Press Council sub-committee’s application of the Principles of the Code of Practice.

 The procedure for all appeals to the Press Council can be accessed here.